texano00/urunner/README.md

 # urunner

+## Intro

 <img width=200 src=asset/logo.png>

 URunner is a Kubernetes utiity in order to **auto restart** pods on image **tag digest change**.\
-This is very useful on environments where it is commonly used the `latest` tag which frequently changes over time.\
+This is very useful on environments where it is commonly used the `latest` tag which frequently changes over time.

+## Docker API V2

 Urunner auto detects the container image tag digest (for example the digest of tag `latest`) and automatically restart pods.\
 Urunner integrates external container registry (ex.
-[Harbor](https://goharbor.io/)) using standard [Docker API V2](https://docs.docker.com/registry/spec/api/).
+[Harbor](https://goharbor.io/)) using standard [Docker API V2](https://docs.docker.com/registry/spec/api/).\
+**AWS ECR and Azure ACR** support will be released soon.

+## Configurable watcher

 Urunner is also **fully configurable** in order to **watch only specific namespaces** and **specific tags** (ex. latest, dev) based on **regex**.

+## Status

+Actually Urunner is released with a `0.x.x` version, a stable version will be released as soon as possible thanks also to the **open source community**.

 ## Helm